yuriiormson/dummy-pdf-sizegen/README.md

   - Binary (MiB)
   - Decimal (MB)
   - Explorer/OS display (rounded)
-  - A small note which target mode was used

 ## Caveats
 - Padding is implemented by appending zero bytes after a minimal valid PDF.
 Most PDF readers ignore trailing bytes and the file will open normally, but the padding is not embedded inside the PDF structure.
 If you require a strictly internal PDF stream of an exact size (no trailing bytes), the code can be changed to embed a padding stream instead.